ejazhussain/blog/source/_posts/microsoft-graph-extensions-in-spfx.md

 This is how you can call above Graph service from your component to Create Graph Extension.
 Similar way you can call GET,POST,DELETE methods.
 <script src="https://gist.github.com/ejazhussain/0467bd80e158f5c4b224c1b9a5815d5a.js"></script>

-You can find complete souce code at the follwoing GitHub Repo
+You can find complete source code at the following GitHub Repo

 <a href="https://github.com/ejazhussain/react-msgraph-extension" class="is-primary button is-medium github">
     <span class="icon is-medium">